gharper19/umrf-web-scraper/README.md

 Accepts a url and then exports data to csv file

+## TODO - Needed by Tues
+- Complete Task documentation for Laura
+- Decide on stack (Python or Js, Selenium or webkit for Js interaction, BeautifulSoup or lxml for html, Panda for exporting to xlsx, JavaFx for .exe wrapping)
+- Deliberate on alternatives: recreate the DOM virtually then extract the data, make a chrome extension

 ## Contributing
 Branch ```dev``` is our main development branch.
 To contribute: